ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/rest-api-guide/jwt-rest-api-filter.md

+---
-# JWT REST API filter
+title: JWT REST API filter
+sidebar_position: 4
+---

 In this section, we're going to explain simply how to use ```JWT REST API Filter``` in Ant Media Server.
 By default, ```JWT REST API Filter``` is disabled and ```REST API IP Filter``` is enabled.
 You can use JWT Filter when you consume REST API from different endpoints.
 Before starting, you can get more information about JWT on [jwt.io](https://jwt.io/).